GordonCW/cs3245hw/hw1/README.txt

 == References ==

-LEE WEI QING: He is my classmate and I have discussed the homework with him in order to clarify the requirement stated in the homework.
+LEE WEI QING: He is my classmate and I have discussed the homework with him in order to clarify the requirements stated in the homework.

-stackoverflow: I have looked up many method to do some taskes in Python.
+stackoverflow: I have looked up many methods to do some taskes in Python.
 For example, how to read txt file with correct encoding.